 Forest Plan Section Page Number Resource Forest Plan Text Applicable?
 (Y/N) Requires Amendment?
-(Y/N) Section 4.
-Management Direction Management Prescriptions - Globe Ranger District (MA 89 Fuelwood Administer commercial and personal use of fuelwood from slash, dead and down wood, and noncommercial species.
-No No The standard and guid 2F) Section 4.
-Management Direction Management Prescriptions - Globe Ranger District (MA 87-1 Range Continue present administration and utilization of Forest Service horse pastures.
-No No The standard and guid 2F) Section 4.
-Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 87-1 Range Manage suitable rangelands at Level D. Rangeland in less than satisfactory condition will be treated with improved grazing management along with the installation of structural and non- structural improvements.
-Yes No The proposed project of management is subject Forest Plan, allowing f with grazing pressure. through the normal gra suitability for grazing.
+(Y/N) Rationale Section 4.
+Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 89 Fuelwood Administer commercial and personal use of fuelwood from slash, dead and down wood, and noncommercial species.
+No No The standard and guideline is not applicable to the proposed project.
 Section 4.
+Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 87-1 Range Continue present administration and utilization of Forest Service horse pastures.
+No No The standard and guideline is not applicable to the proposed project.
+Section 4.
+Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 87-1 Range Manage suitable rangelands at Level D. Rangeland in less than satisfactory condition will be treated with improved grazing management along with the installation of structural and non-structural improvements.
+Yes No The proposed project could impact some grazing allotments.
+Grazing management is subject to a specific management process separate from the Forest Plan, allowing for periodic review and updates to balance productivity with grazing pressure.
+Changes in allotments would be accommodated through the normal grazing management process to reflect changes in suitability for grazing.
+Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 88 Range Develop structural improvements in association with AMP to maintain utilization at levels appropriate with management intensity and AMP objectives.
-Yes No The proposed project of management is subject Forest Plan, allowing for with grazing pressure. through the normal gra suitability for grazing.
-Additionally, the Fores improvements and wat monitoring plan (EIS A Section 4.
+Yes No The proposed project could impact some grazing allotments.
+Grazing management is subject to a specific management process separate from the Forest Plan, allowing for periodic review and updates to balance productivity with grazing pressure.
+Changes in allotments would be accommodated through the normal grazing management process to reflect changes in suitability for grazing.
+Additionally, the Forest may require replacement of lost structure improvements and water sources as described the project mitigation and monitoring plan (EIS Appendix J).
+Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 87 Range & Vegetation Study and assess the effects of grazing on the endangered Arizona hedgehog cactus by fencing plots.
 Correct management conflicts within the range of Arizona hedgehog cactus.
-No No The standard and guid Section 4.
+No No The standard and guideline is not applicable to the proposed project.
+Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 88 Range, Vegetation & Wildlife Use of approved herbicides on a selective basis where brush encroachment is clearly inhibiting forage production for wildlife and domestic livestock.
 Possible treatment areas will be identified in Allotment Management Plans and will involve areas of limited size and extend where other management practices (i.e. prescribed burning) cannot be effectively or economically utilized to achieve management objectives.
 Projects of this nature will be subject to environmental assessment and public involvement to insure project objectivity and public safety.
-No No The standard and guid Section 4.
+No No The standard and guideline is not applicable to the proposed project.
+Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 89 Special Uses Issue small scale jojoba picking permits, and permits for other miscellaneous products.
-No No The standard and guid
+No No The standard and guideline is not applicable to the proposed project.